Defense rescues sluggish Villanova in a Big East home win over DePaul

 » READ MORE: Tyler Perkins embraces his many roles at Villanova.
 This year, it’s about being a leader.

 Then, graduate guard Devin Askew knocked down a pair of free throws to cut DePaul’s lead to eight points.
-Villanova regained possession, and Lindsay sank back-to-back three-pointers on consecutive possessions to mark an 8-0 scoring run.
+Villanova regained possession, and Lindsay sank three-pointers on consecutive possessions to cap an 8-0 scoring run.

-Perkins then knocked down two three-pointers with the second one tying the game at 56.
-Villanova’s scoring run grew to as large as 21-8 with under five minutes left to play.
+Just over three minutes later, Perkins knocked down two three-pointers, the second of which tied the game at 56.
+Villanova’s scoring run reached 21-8 with under five minutes left to play.

-Villanova, which has led the nation in free throw shooting over the previous four years, struggled at the free throw line against DePaul, hitting just 21 of 31 (67%).
-The Wildcats’ foul shooting has been off all season, just 62% going into Wednesday’s game, which ranks 262nd out of 365 Division I teams.
+Villanova, which led the nation in free-throw shooting in three of the previous four seasons, struggled at the line against DePaul, hitting just 21 of 31 (67.7%).
+This season, the Wildcats are shooting just 68.8% from the line, which is 269th out of 365 Division I teams.

 Villanova travels to Indianapolis to face Butler (10-4, 1-2) on Saturday (noon, TNT/truTV).
-Butler is hosting its first conference home game of the season, coming off an 89-85 loss against Creighton on Tuesday.
+Butler is coming off an 89-85 loss at Creighton on Tuesday.
 Villanova leads the all-time series, 19-7, and has won the last three meetings.